 The Secret Life of Death is a behind-the-scenes documentary narrated by Rachel Griffiths.
 It follows Dale, Richard, Jasmine and Amber from Walter Carter Funerals as they navigate the day-to-day challenges, relationships, sorrows and joys that come with dealing with the end of life.
-Screening on SBS – Wednesday, 21 August 2019 at 8:30pm.
+Screening on SBS On Demand.

 The Secret Life of Death is part of SBS’s annual Untold Australia series.
 Honest, intimate and, at times, confronting, the documentary provides a thought-provoking insight into a stage of life that impacts us all.

-The Walter Carter Funerals team is honoured to have been selected to be part of this documentary – and we encourage you to watch its premiere on SBS.
+The Walter Carter Funerals team is honoured to have been selected to be part of this documentary – and we encourage you to watch it via SBS On Demand.